pallets-eco/flask-admin/doc/introduction.rst

 If you start this application and navigate to `http://localhost:5000/admin/ <http://localhost:5000/admin/>`_, you should see an empty page with a navigation bar on top.
-Customize the look by specifying a Bootswatch theme that suits your needs (see http://bootswatch.com/4/ for available swatches).
+Customize the look by specifying one of the included Bootswatch themes (see https://bootswatch.com/4/ for a preview of the swatches).

 Adding Model Views
 ------------------